-- An opening, image-based activity to detect previous knowledge. - A video introducing a topic related to the unit SDG. - A comprehension activity, testing general understanding. - A speaking activity based on a real-world situation. - A competence-based project, called Take action, encouraging students to directly address some of the issues related to the unit SDG.
+- An opening, image-based activity to detect previous knowledge. - A video introducing a topic related to the unit SDG. - A comprehension activity, testing general understanding of the video. - A speaking and/or learn together activity based on a real-world situation. - A Real-life heroes biography, highlighting an inspirational person or organisation working towards the unit SDG. - A competence-based project, called Take action, encouraging students to directly address some of the issues related to the unit SDG.